byteford/cx-interview-questions/shopping_basket/readme.md

-To just run the code please use the unittests in the "shopping_basket_tests" folder some tests give False negitives if all the tests are ran at the same time There is 2 files of tests "test_basket" tests the overall functionaly of the project and "test_offers" tests the logic of each offer.
+To just run the code please use the unittests in the "shopping_basket_tests" folder some tests give False negitives if all the tests are ran at the same time There is 3 files of tests "test_basket" tests the overall functionaly of the project, "test_offers" tests the logic of each offer and "test_utility" that tests 2 utility functions I made
 Please see below for infomation on how to run the functions provided.

 basket

 Update(catalog = None, offers = None)
 		catalog : Dict[string, float] (name, cost)
-		offers 	: Dict[string, offer] (name, offer object) updates the catalog and offers doesnt do anything if they values are None clearBasket()
+		offers 	: Dict[string, offer] (name, list[offer object])
+	updates the catalog and offers doesnt do anything if they values are None clearBasket()
 	clears the stored basket